Using the Queue Server¶

 See the full list of API in Supported Methods For ZMQ Communication API and tutorial Adding Items to Queue.

-Managing the Plan History¶
+Managing the Plan History

 Plan history contains a list of completed plans along with the results of execution (start and stop time, completion status, error message and traceback in case of failure).
 The plan history may be loaded using ‘history_get’ API and cleared using ‘history_clear’ API.
 Plan history is not designed to grow indefinitely and should be periodically cleared in order to avoid performance issues.

-Controlling Execution of the Queue and the Plans¶
+Controlling Execution of the Queue and the Plans

 The plan queue can be started using ‘queue_start’ if RE Worker environment is open, otherwise the API request fails.
 The queue stops automatically once it runs out of plans.
 Users may request RE Manager to stop the queue by sending ‘queue_stop’ API request.
 Once RE Manager receives the request, it waits until the currently executed plan is completed and then stops the queue.
 The pending request to stop the queue is reflected in RE Manager status (queue_stop_pending) and may be cancelled at any time while the queue is still running by sending ‘queue_stop_cancel’ request.

-the queue.
+The alternative way to stop the queue is to add 'queue_stop' instruction to the desired position in the queue.
 RE Manager pops the instruction from the queue and stops the execution.
-The queue execution may
+The queue execution may be resumed at any time starting from the following item.

 Execution of the currently running plan can be interrupted using ‘re_pause’ API request.
 The API allows to request deferred (the plan runs until the next checkpoint) or immediate pause.
 See Interruptions sections of Bluesky documentation for more details.
 The paused plan may be resumed, stopped, aborted or halted.
 Note, that stopped plan is considered successfully completed, while aborted and halted plans are considered failed.